Zoe Lyons to host BBC Two teatime show

 “It’s incredibly exciting to be the host of Lightning.
 It’s a dream job for me as I’m a massive quiz fan and – unlike the contestants – I love being in the spotlight.” – Zoe Lyons

-BBC Two is to air a brand new entertainment show later this year which sees the tradition of a quiz show mixed with a gameshow in what is described as a fast-paced and frantic format.
-Lightning sees six challengers battle it out across six adrenaline-pumping rounds while a ruthless spotlight patrols the studio eliminating contestants.
+Lightning sees six challengers battle it out across six adrenaline-fuelled rounds whilst a ruthless spotlight patrols the studio eliminating contestants.
 The aim of the game is for the contestants to stay out of the spotlight.

+Zoe will present and support the contestants during the game as they try to win the £3,000 prize money .

 “The pace and the calibre of competition in Lightning along with Zoe’s energy and wit, will bring a real buzz to BBC Two teatimes”. – Carla-Maria Lawson

-The BBC has commissioned 25 episodes which will be filmed in Northern Ireland with support from Northern Ireland Screen.
+The BBC has commissioned 25 episodes with filming to take place in Northern Ireland with support from Northern Ireland Screen.
 Lightning is a co-production between Fizz and Nice One.

 No comments!